-10.06 Form for the PROPOSAL and WRITTEN COMPREHENSIVE EXAMINATION and Advisor Letter of Research Progress for ADMISSION TO Ph.D.
+9.06 Form for the PROPOSAL and WRITTEN COMPREHENSIVE EXAMINATION and Advisor Letter of Research Progress for ADMISSION TO Ph.D.
 CANDIDACY.

 This examination is required of all Ph.D. graduate students (section 4.11).
-This form should be copied and used as the PROPOSAL title page.
+This form should be printed and used as the PROPOSAL title page.
 Successful completion of this requirement together with a letter of research progress (bottom of form) from the research advisor is needed for admission to Ph.D. candidacy.

-Research Proposal and Written Co omprehensive Exa m

-Name:

-Title:

-Submission date:

-Date of Pre-Proposal Meeting:

-Committee Members (print names) SIGNATURES G (AFTER DEFEN ISE)

-Area/Chairperson:

-Area member:

-Dept outside of area member:

-Outside of department member:

-(Dept.)

-Co-Advisor/other:

-The PROPOSAL and WRITTEN COMPREHENSIVE EXAM was given on (date)

-OUTCOME / Committee Decision Pass Fail

-Ph.D.
-SUMMARY: Pass Fail Switch to MS Track

-MS SUMMARY: Pass the comprehensive exam for the MS T erminate grad studie es.
+Research Proposal and Written Comprehensive Exam Name: Submission date: Date of Pre-Proposal Meeting: SIGNATURES (AFTER DEFENSE) COMMITTEE MEMBERS (PRINT NAMES) Area/Chairperson: Area member: Dept outside of area member: Outside of department member: (Dept.) Co-Advisor/other: The PROPOSAL and WRITTEN COMPREHENSIVE EXAM was given on (date) A. Ph.D. level specific understanding of the background, goals and plan of proposed research.
+Pass Fail B. Ph.D level general knowledge of the particular research field.
+Pass Fail C. Ph.D level research progress in the lab to date.
+Fail Pass Ph.D.
+SUMMARY: Pass Fail Switch to MS Track MS SUMMARY: Pass the comprehensive exam for the MS Terminate grad studies.
 Admission to Ph.D.
-Ca andidacy

-If the vote of the committee is pass, this form may be used to provide the n Director of Graduate Studies regarding the student's progress in research done by a separate note from the advisor to the Director of Graduate Studi toward the Ph.D. de

-To: Director of Graduate Studies From: Research Advisor of Above-Named Student Subject: Admission to Ph.D.
-Candidacy
+Candidacy If the vote of the committee is pass, this form may be used to provide the necessary recommendation from the Research Advisor to the Director of Graduate Studies regarding the student's progress in research towards the Ph.D. degree.
+Alternatively, this action can be done by a separate note from the advisor to the Director of Graduate Studies.
+To: Director of Graduate Studies From: Research Advisor of Above-Named Student degree and therefore should be admitted to Ph.D. candidacy.